chinedufn/landon/README.md

 ## TODO

-- [ ] Integration test where we triangulate a UV sphere that was exported from Blender.
-Even after running triangulation in Blender our BlenderMesh's triangulate function is saying that there are more than 4 faces so need to see why.

 - [ ] BlenderMesh's triangulate function can deal with ngons.
 Right now only handles 3 or 4 faces

 ## See Also